 Turn keyboard backlight off after [time period] of inactivity

-If your Mac notebook computer has a backlit keyboard, select the checkbox, then click the pop-up menu to choose how long your Mac is idle before the keyboard backlighting is automatically turned off.
+If your Mac has a backlit keyboard, select the checkbox, then click the pop-up menu to choose how long your Mac is idle before the keyboard backlighting is automatically turned off.
 See Turn your Mac keyboard’s backlighting on or off.

 Touch Bar shows